 Pityriasis rosea patches and plaques usually follow the relaxed skin tension lines or cleavage lines (Langer lines) on both sides of the upper trunk.
 The rash has been described as looking like a Christmas tree in distribution.
 Worsening of the rash or a second wave of lesions is not uncommon before eventual spontaneous resolution of the eruption.
 In children the distribution and lesions are often atypical.

 Pityriasis rosea is said to be atypical when diagnosis has been difficult.
 Atypical pityriasis rosea may be diagnosed when the rash has features such as:

-- Atypical morphology, eg papules (small bumps), vesicles (blisters), urticated plaques (weal-like), purpura (bruising), target lesions (erythema multiforme-like)
+- Atypical morphology, eg papules, vesicles, urticated plaques, purpuric, or target lesions (erythema multiforme-like)

 - Large size or confluent plaques

-- Unusual distribution of skin lesions, eg inverse pattern, with prominent involvement of the skin folds (armpits and groin), or greater involvement of limbs than the trunk
+- Unusual distribution of skin lesions, for example an inverse pattern, with prominent involvement of the skin folds (armpits and groin), or involvement of the limbs but the trunk is spared

 - Solitary herald patch without generalised rash

 - Multiple herald patches